LimKim/TPORE/README.md

 ## Questions
-If you have any questions about the code, please file an issue or contact us.
+If you have any questions about the code, please open an issue or contact us.